mementum/backtrader/docs/analyzers/analyzers.rst

 integrate them into the ``backtrader`` ecosystem, the internal API conventions of several Lines object are followed (actually a **mixture** of them)

+.. note:: The code for the ``SharpeRatio`` has evolved to take for example into
+	  account annualization and the version here should only be a reference.

+	  Please check the :doc:`../analyzers-reference`

+	  There is additionally a ``SharpeRatio_A`` which provides the value directly in annualized form regardless of the sought timeframe

 Code for ``SharpeRatio`` to serve as a basis (a simplified version)

 .. literalinclude:: ./sharpe-forensic.py